Business routes of Interstate 45: Ferris business loop

 Business Interstate 45-J (Bus.
-I-45-J) is a business loop of I-45 that passes through Ferris in Ellis County and also briefly travels through Wilmer in Dallas County.
+I-45-J) is a business loop of I-45 that passes through Ferris in Ellis County and also briefly travels through a portion of Wilmer in Dallas County.
 The highway begins at I-45 exit 265 and ends at exit 268.
-The road travels through Ferris along Central Street and has major intersections with FM 660 and FM 983.
+The road travels through Ferris along Central Street and has major intersections with Farm to Market Road 660 and Farm to Market Road 983.

-The highway was designated in 1991 when Loop 560 was decommissioned.
+The highway was designated in 1991 when Texas State Highway Loop 560 was decommissioned.